lycheeverse/lychee/README.md

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked

+      --dump-inputs
+          Don't perform any link extraction and checking.
+Instead, dump all input sources from which links would be collected

       --archive <ARCHIVE>
           Specify the use of a specific web archive.
 Can be used in combination with `--suggest`